OpenIPC/sbc-groundstations/radxa_pi_zero_3w/headless_setup.md

 ***

-Your Radxa pi zero 3w is now headless, ready for an ssh connection on your home wifi network on bootup.
+Your Raxda pi zero 3w is now headless, ready for an ssh connection on your home wifi network on bootup.